bl4ckj4c/WebSurvey/README.md

     }
     ```
   - response: `200 OK` (success), `400 Bad Request` (error in passed parameters) or `500 Internal Server Error` (generic error)
-  - response body content: *none*
+  - response body content: *none* in case of success, error object in case of error (in `title` or `owner`) or *none* in case of error in at least one of the questions passed in the request object
+    ```
+    {
+        "info": "The server cannot process the request", "errors": [
+            {
+                "param": "owner",
+                "error": "Invalid value"
+            },
+            {
+                "param": "title",
+                "error": "Invalid value"
+            }
+        ]
+    }
+    ```
 - GET `/api/surveys/admin/:id`
   - description: get all surveys created by the admin logged in
   - request parameters: `id` of the admin
   - response: `200 OK` (success), `400 Bad Request` (error in passed parameter) or `500 Internal Server Error` (generic error)
-  - response body content: array of objects, each describing a surveys created by the admin logged in (id, title and number of answers)
+  - response body content: array of objects, each describing a surveys created by the admin logged in (id, title and number of answers); error object in case of error<br/>
+    Successful response:
     ```
     [{
         "id": 1,
-        "title": "Survey1"
+        "title": "Survey1",
+        "numAnswer": 3
     }, {
         "id": 2,
-        "title": "Survey2"
+        "title": "Survey2",
+        "numAnswer": 2
     },
     ...
     ]
     ```
+    Error response:
+    ```
+    {
+        "info": "The server cannot process the request", "error": "Invalid value",
+        "valueReceived": "WrongParameterPassedAsId"
+    }
+    ```
 - GET `/api/survey/:surveyId/admin/:adminId`
   - description: get all questions related to the survey with the corresponding `surveyId` created by the admin with the corresponding `adminId`
   - request parameters: `surveyId` of the survey and `adminId` of the admin
   - response: `200 OK` (success), `400 Bad Request` (error in passed parameters) or `500 Internal Server Error` (generic error)
-  - response body content: object of array of objects, each one describing the answers of the survey given by a user (each key represents a `groupId` and the value associated is the array with the answers given by the user)
+  - response body content: object of array of objects, each one describing the answers of the survey given by a user (each key represents a `groupId` and the value associated is the array with the answers given by the user); error object in case of error<br/>
+    Successful response:
     ```
     {
         "4": [{